msillano/irp_classes/README.md

 Arduino: the HW schema and the Arduino sketch can be found in the dir 'Arduino'

-LIMITS (with Arduino uno Rev.3)
+LIMITS
- -  Raw stream receive precision = +/-  2 microseconds
+ -  Raw stream receive precision = +/- 1 microsecond (with Arduino uno Rev.3: +/-  2 microseconds)
- -  Raw transmit frequencies:  30KHz - 57 KHz
+ -  Raw transmit frequencies: no limits (with Arduino uno Rev.3:  30KHz - 57 KHz)
- -  Raw receive buffer size: 300
+ -  Raw receive buffer size: no limits (with Arduino uno Rev.3:  300)
- -  Raw transmit: 300
+ -  Raw transmit size:no limits (with Arduino uno Rev.3:  300)

 INSTALLATION